 Dotson’s mechanism for identifying on-the-ground practices of epistemic silencing is extremely helpful in bringing out the normative epistemic dimensions of my shadow text pedagogy.
-Assessing the harms of testimonial quieting and testimonial smothering is a context-dependent exercise (243), but shadow texts offer helpful ways of track these forms of epistemic violence.
-If shadow texts are already tracking the production and circulation of ignorance, and if epistemic violence is deeply tied to pernicious ignorance, then it takes very little additional effort to connect privilege groups’ epistemic resistance to on-the-ground practices of epistemic silencing.
-Shadow texts are already tracking the obstacles to knowing and with a few additional questions we can address questions of epistemic silencing.
+Assessing the harms of testimonial quieting and testimonial smothering is a context-dependent exercise (243), but shadow texts offer helpful ways to track these forms of epistemic violence.
+If shadow texts are already tracking the production and circulation of ignorance, and if epistemic violence is deeply tied to pernicious ignorance, then it takes very little additional effort to connect privileged groups’ epistemic resistance to on-the-ground practices of epistemic silencing.
+Shadow texts are already tracking the obstacles to knowing, and with a few additional questions we can address questions of epistemic silencing.
 We can point to the examples I put up on the board and ask: Whose voices and texts get centered with this move?
 And, whose voices have you erased?
 How do these moves meet, or fail to meet, the conditions for epistemic silencing?

 Framing privilege-protective epistemic pushback as a shadow text is pedagogically useful for a number of reasons.
 First, classrooms are unsafe spaces.
-Naming and engaging privilege-protective forms of resistance and discussing the epistemic harms of the pushback turns these epistemic exchanges into teachable moments.
+Naming and engaging privilege-protective forms of resistance and discussing the epistemic harms of the pushback turn these epistemic exchanges into teachable moments.
 I’ve had some success with helping students to understand that resistance is not always reducible exclusively to isolated incidents of bad behavior, prejudice, or obnoxious interruptions.
 Engaging epistemic push back is not just an exercise in keeping conversations on track by steering students back to the issues at hand.
 I want class members to become aware of the fact that these moves are political and that sometimes they are driven just as much by fear and ignorance as they are by the desire to engage with the text.
-Something more deep and complicated going on here and it is worth noting and exploring how discursive resistance runs alongside of our readings and discussions.
-Next, acknowledging resistance as a text to be engaged, rather than as an interruption to be managed can help to diffuse the anger or fear.
-When resisters concerns are engaged respectfully they will feel heard and hopefully will listen more carefully.
-Initially shadow texts may not offer the beneficial epistemic friction Medina finds necessary for positive epistemic resistance, but if navigated in the ways I’ve recommended they can help to steer classes onto a more active and politically sensitive discursive terrain.
+Something deeper and more complicated is going on here, and it is worth noting and exploring how discursive resistance runs alongside our readings and discussions.
+Next, acknowledging resistance as a text to be engaged, rather than as an interruption to be managed, can help to diffuse the anger or fear.
+When resisters' concerns are engaged respectfully, they will feel heard and hopefully will listen more carefully.
+Initially, shadow texts may not offer the beneficial epistemic friction Medina finds necessary for positive epistemic resistance, but if navigated in the ways I’ve recommended, they can help to steer classes onto a more active and politically sensitive discursive terrain.

 Notes